taylorhawks/globo-nonlinear-latent-factorization/README.md

 #### Low Priority
  - Adaptive learning rate for gradient descent
- - Fix minor bug in clustering that doesn't allow for k > 3
+ - Investigate why clustering doesn't work for k > n/2

 ## Plain English
 Recommendation systems help websites serve you new content similar to what you already like.
 Sometimes, this is done by describing users with a set of abstract numbers (you) which they then compare to other sets of abstract numbers (content on the website).
 Some people (Google for examle) think this is too simple a model because people can be interested in many types of content that are not necessarily related to each other.
 Instead, we can use multiple sets of numbers for each user rather than just one set.
 The following math and code describes how to actually do this, and how I did it.